bg

 Preliminary requirements

 If you are going to use an MS SQL Server, MySQL, or Oracle database, create a database with tables for storing data.
-You may find the corresponding SQL script or MS Access database file in "Program Folder\data\" (for example, C:\Program Files (x86)\Advanced PBX Data Logger\data\).
+You may find the corresponding SQL script or MS Access database file in "C:\ProgramData\Advanced PBX Data Logger\data" or in the "program folder\data" (for example, C:\Program Files (x86)\Advanced PBX Data Logger\data\).
 Note: the logger cannot automatically create a database for you.
 Maybe, you prefer to re-install the program.
 The installation wizard can create a database for you.

 For MySQL or Oracle, you need to install the latest 32-bit version of ODBC drivers separately.